Last Energy raises $3 million to fight climate change with nuclear energy

 “As I was figuring out what my next move was, we learned the atmospheric concentration of carbon dioxide had crossed 400 parts per million, which was a big moment for everybody,” he said.
 “It became clear that anyone who has the time should be focused on it.
 That’s what I did, starting the Energy Impact Center.
 We met with a bunch of climate scientists and drew up some early conclusions that we felt like weren’t in the sphere of what people talked about.”

-To address the challenges, the EIC team conducted a review of the nuclear industry, conducting over 1,500 interviews with experts across technology, industry, economics, policy, and more.
+To address the challenges, the EIC team conducted a review of the nuclear industry, completing over 1,500 interviews with experts across technology, industry, economics, policy, and more.
 Contrary to popular rhetoric, Kugelmass said he didn’t find an industry lacking in advanced technology or restrained by public opinion, but rather a sector that was ruined by cost overruns.

 He added, “Everyone’s like, ‘Okay, let’s just get the zero emissions, then we can worry about negative emissions.’
 But when we were talking to scientists and energy experts about this, we’re learning that negative emissions are going to require a ton of energy.
 And energy has a carbon footprint.
 So it is possible that it might not even be possible for it to go negative with other energy sources.
 We saw that nuclear was the only energy source that we could use to pull carbon from the air.
 We came to that conclusion in 2017, and so we spent two years exploring it as a solution.”